-He is the author or co-author of 73 scientific publications in the area of materials physics and energy conversion systems, has given 42 scientific presentations, and holds 24 patents.
+He is the author or co-author of 73 scientific publications in the area of materials physics and energy conversion systems, has given 43 scientific presentations, and holds 24 patents.
 He is a member of Phi Beta Kappa and Sigma Xi, and is a Fellow of the American Physical Society.
-He received the 2004 San Diego Science Alliance Partner of the Year Award and is President and Chairman of the Board of the General Atomics Sciences Education Foundation, where he initiated the GASSSS program to involve more employees in education outreach.
+He received the 2004 San Diego Science Alliance Partner of the Year Award and since 2009 has been President and Chairman of the Board of the General Atomics Sciences Education Foundation, where he initiated the GASSSS program to involve more employees in education outreach.

 He has given over 100 workshops to teachers and students and was one of the developers of the PISCES project to involve college science students and scientists to improve science instruction in elementary school classrooms.
 Woolf has developed numerous educational materials and posters, particularly in the area of color theory and has written numerous science education related articles.
 He was curriculum advisor/technical reviewer for the Lawrence Hall of Science FOSS middle school modules on Electronics as well as Force and Motion.
 Woolf was a curriculum advisor/technical reviewer for all 3 years of the BSCS Science: An Inquiry Approach high school program.
 He was on the advisory board of Across the Sciences, a multimedia professional development series for high school teachers.
-Woolf has also played an active role in trying to improve California state science education standards, framework, and instructional materials selection.
+Woolf also played an active role in trying to improve California state science education standards, framework, and instructional materials selection.
 He has been involved in over 250 local, state, and national education activities.